 2. Pregnant women should be isolating as much as they can during this time.

 The best thing you can do for you and your growing bundle is to protect yourself as much as possible.
-Wear a mask.
+Wear a high-quality mask (N95s or KN95s are better than cloth).
 Socially distance.
 Limit social exposures.
 Let someone else do the grocery shopping if possible.
 The more you can cocoon or isolate yourself, the better.

 4. Find a therapist to cope with the extra anxiety.